Social accounting: Management control

-According to BITC, the "process of reporting on responsible businesses performance to stakeholders" (i.e. social accounting) helps integrate such practices into business practices, as well as identifying future risks and opportunities.
-The management control view thus focuses on the individual organization.
+The management control view focuses on the individual organization.
 Critics of this approach point out that the benign nature of companies is assumed.
 Here, responsibility, and accountability, is largely left in the hands of the organization concerned.

 Scope

 Formal accountability

 In social accounting the focus tends to be on larger organisations such as multinational corporations (MNCs), and their visible, external accounts rather than informally produced accounts or accounts for internal use.
 The need for formality in making MNCs accountability is given by the spatial, financial and cultural distance of these organisations to those who are affecting and affected by it.
 Social accounting also questions the reduction of all meaningful information to financial form.
 Financial data is seen as only one element of the accounting language.

 Self-reporting and third party audits

 In most countries, existing legislation only regulates a fraction of accounting for socially relevant corporate activity.
 In consequence, most available social, environmental and sustainability reports are produced voluntarily by organisations and in that sense often resemble financial statements.
 While companies' efforts in this regard are usually commended, there seems to be a tension between voluntary reporting and accountability, for companies are likely to produce reports favouring their interests.

 The re-arrangement of social and environmental data that companies already produce as part of their normal reporting practice into an independent social audit is called a silent or shadow account.

 An alternative phenomenon is the creation of external social audits by groups or individuals independent of the accountable organisation and typically without its encouragement.
 External social audits thus also attempt to blur the boundaries between organisations and society and to establish social accounting as a fluid two-way communication process.
 Companies are sought to be held accountable regardless of their approval.
 It is in this sense that external audits part with attempts to establish social accounting as an intrinsic feature of organisational behaviour.
 The reports of Social Audit Ltd in the 1970s on e.g. Tube Investments, Avon Rubber and Coalite and Chemical, laid the foundations for much of the later work on social audits.